Indians in Uruguay: Overview

+Moksha - Cocina de la India, is the first Indian Restaurant in Montevideo located in Punta Carretas.
+They have since also opened another branch in the old city (Cuidad Vieja) and third takeaway & delivery place in Malvin.

+The Taste of India, has a takeout and delivery service in the heart of Pocitos neighborhood.

-There is only one Indian Restaurant in Montevideo, the capital city Moksha - Cocina de la India, There are some other places selling Indian Food for takeaways as well.
-There are however a few Yoga organizations in Uruguay, which spread Indian thought and philosophy-prominent among them are, the Sivapremananda Ashram of the Divine Society.
+There are a few Yoga organizations in Uruguay, which spread Indian thought and philosophy-prominent among them are, the Sivapremananda Ashram of the Divine Society.
 A portion of the beach in Montevideo is named after Mahatma Gandhi and a bust of Gandhi is installed in one of the parks along the beach.

 Recently, some employees of TCS have started playing cricket in Montevideo, Uruguay.
 Slowly, due to the curiosity surrounding the new sport, the local population of Montevideo throng to Mahatma Gandhi Rambla to see the enthusiastic people playing this new sport.
 This was published in a leading national daily.

 The Missionaries of Charity, a Roman Catholic religious congregation founded by Mother Teresa, is also established in Uruguay.